Update

-DACA recipients are now eligible for health care coverage under the Affordable Care Act (ACA), also known as Obamacare.
+DACA recipients in some states are now eligible for health care coverage under the Affordable Care Act (ACA), also known as Obamacare.
 After years of exclusion, DACA recipients can finally access affordable, quality health insurance through the government’s health care marketplaces.
-This is a major victory for DACA grantees and stop a positive step toward improving equitable access to health care.
-We applaud the Biden-Harris administration for this crucial step forward.
+However, due to a lawsuit, DACA recipients in 19 states are blocked from enrolling.

 What You Need to Know: